MinaciousGrace/Transcendence/README.md

 Overall: Defaults set to the settings that "competitive" players generally use

 Preferences.ini stuff
-***the PrefsOverride.lua file in the scripts folder will autoset these prefs upon game start
+***the PrefsOverride.lua file in the scripts folder will autoset these prefs upon theme initialization
 - BGBrightness to 0
 - Center1Player to 1
 - DelayedBack to 0